Comparing French Doors vs Sliding Glass Doors | Brennan DFW

 View

-Wider frames and grids and obstruct views
+Wider frames and grids and obstructed views

 Narrow frames offer expansive glass